 Automate Web Applications.

 Selenium is used to automate web-based applications.
 This capability can be used to automate testing as well as administrative tasks of web-based applications.
 In a DevOps environment, it is most popular as a testing automation tool.

 Here are some of its features:

 • Create robust, browser-based regression automation suites and tests

 • Develop scalable scripts

-• Use same script in multiple environment
+• Use the same script in multiple environments